 Auditing courses may be approved on a space-available basis.
 In addition to paying tuition and fees, students must obtain approvals of the instructor and dean of the college offering the course.
 Immunizations also are required.

 When students and/or Florida residents aged 60 or over audit a course, they do not earn credits or grades.
-A transcript of audited courses cannot be produced.
+A transcript of audited courses can be produced.
 Students typically audit courses to further their knowledge of a subject without the requirement of an academic record.

 Students auditing a course to complete course requirements should refer to the Grades/Grading Policies in the academic catalog.